sarvex/starship/install/macos_packages/readme.md

 writing).

-There is no other way to acquire an account, which is needed to obtain non-self-signed keys and to be able to notarize
+There is no other way to acquire an account, which is needed to obtain non-self-signed keys and to be able to notarize files.

 ### Signing Keys